slovnicki/beamer/package/README.md

 Beamer.of(context).currentBeamLocation.state.pathParameters['bookId'];
 ```

-Passing additional arbitrary attributes that don' contribute to URI can be done via `data`;
+Passing additional arbitrary attributes that don't contribute to URI can be done via `data`;
 ```dart
 Beamer.of(context).beamToNamed(
   '/book/2',